-Gregory Page Hovelian is a songwriter & poet the son of a traveling Armenian pop singer whom
+Gregory Page Hovelian is an elusive songwriter & poet the son of a traveling Armenian pop singer whom

+he would not meet for over 40 years.
 His Irish mother was the lead singer/saxophone player in one of Britain's first all-girl group's, The Beat-Chics, that toured with The Beatles.

 sentimental musicians who wrote about the sufferings of the poor and abandoned.

 In Southern California, he began to doubt himself and his work.
 A rebuff from a girl he loved was the

 starting point of his despair.
 Writing about this wretched world and finding some consolation in his

 and depressing uncertainty, to become a songwriter.
 He thought this was his only means of salvation, a solitary and pure activity in which he would be free, responsible for himself alone, and yet might create a work that would give joy and understanding to others.